Invincible Career®

 It can be overwhelming.
 But, you have to overcome the fear and create strategies to manage your stress and anxiety.
 Get help if you need it.

-You have to conquer your fear to make the most of your wave because it will end all too soon, and you’ll wish that you’d been brave enough to take advantage of it.
+You must conquer your fear to make the most of your wave because it will end all too soon, and you’ll wish you’d been brave enough to take advantage of it.
 Regret sucks.

 3. Don’t put on the brakes